Human Papillomavirus (HPV)

 - Skin-to-skin contact, including unprotected sexual activity.

-- A pregnant woman with HPV can pass it to her newborn baby during delivery.
+- A pregnant person with HPV can pass it to a newborn baby during delivery.

 How can I prevent HPV?

 It is important to complete the entire vaccine series.
-You cannot get a HPV infection from the vaccine.
+Depending on when the series is started it is a 2 or 3 dose series.
+You cannot get an HPV infection from the vaccine.
 The HPV vaccine will not treat an existing HPV infection.

 As well, protect yourself by using condoms or dental dams every time you have sex.